How to Properly Sanitize Office Desks and Shared Workspaces

 When clear and consistent hygiene measures are in place, employees feel more confident in their organization’s commitment to health and safety.

-Routine cleaning of high-contact areas and the use of advanced disinfection technologies reassure workers that their well-being is a priority.
+Routine cleaning of high-contact areas and the use of advanced sanitization technologies reassure workers that their well-being is a priority.

 This trust fosters a positive workplace culture, encouraging employees to take an active role in maintaining hygiene.